 - The Magnet Programs team worked closely will school-based teachers and facilitators to identify theme-specific standards where they did not exist (e.g., STEM and LI/TD) and to further the understanding of existing theme-specific standards (e.g., IB).
-Facilitators and, in some cases, teachers across schools visited classrooms together, shared their observations and began to calibrating. - Career and Technical Education (CTE) led a professional learning series for schoolbased Instructional Facilitators, increasing their understanding of curriculum and standards, building their capacity to serve as coaches and to use data to target interventions at the teacher, classroom and student levels. - Career and Technical education improved semester 1 EOC proficiency across several courses and schools.
+Facilitators and, in some cases, teachers across schools visited classrooms together, shared their observations and began calibrating. - Career and Technical Education (CTE) led a professional learning series for schoolbased Instructional Facilitators, increasing their understanding of curriculum and standards, building their capacity to serve as coaches and to use data to target interventions at the teacher, classroom and student levels. - Career and Technical education improved semester 1 EOC proficiency across several courses and schools.
 The number of students attaining industry credentials and the number of industry credentials attained increased to 2,125 and 2,730 respectively.
 The 17-18 end of year totals were 2,432 and 3,622 respectively. - Student Placement implemented a number of actions meant to improve the customer service experience.
 In addition to revising the phone tree to better route customer calls, the team also developed a series of student placement related webinars and informational tools for school-based staff who often receive parent calls related to student placement functions.
-Student Placement also contributed to the design and planned implementation for SchoolMint, an online portal combining our enrollment, reassignment / transfer, and school choice lotteries, and providing parents just in time information relative the progress and outcome of their requests. - Planning Services, in response to the Board's Municipal Concerns Act, developed a baseline of school's utilization and enrollment data by municipality and initiated conversations with the City's planning team to further ongoing collaboration. - Attendance, Records and International Admissions worked with Human Resources to identify new school-based attendance secretaries as soon as possible upon hiring, and developed a training protocol and follow up routine to onboard attendance secretaries and orient them to best practices related to data accuracy and timely input.
+Student Placement also contributed to the design and planned implementation for SchoolMint, an online portal combining our enrollment, reassignment / transfer, and school choice lotteries, and providing parents just in time information relative the progress and outcome of their requests. - Planning Services, in response to the Board's Municipal Concerns Act, developed a baseline of school's utilization and enrollment data by municipality and initiated conversations with the City's planning team to further ongoing collaboration.